 The bottle from the Mars Shinshu distillery is a blend of whisky distilled in Japan and sourced from Scotland.
 Catherine Simmerman of Pepe Le Moko in Portland, Oregon is a fan, saying “Mars Maltage Cosmo tastes like a sherry casked scotch with hints of vanilla and plum.”

 That’s likely due to the inclusion of whisky that was aged in sherry butts in the blend, along with liquid aged in ex-bourbon barrels.
 Try this one over a few ice cubes or in a cocktail like an Old Fashioned.

 Best for Bourbon Fans: Nikka From the Barrel

-“As a fan of American bourbon, I have found a favorite in Nikka From The Barrel Whisky,” says Joshua Lopez of American Social in Florida.
+“As a fan of American bourbon, I have found a favorite in Nikka From The Barrel Whisky,” says Joshua Lopez, bar manager at Osaka Nikkei Miami.
 “It has delicate notes of vanilla, butterscotch and a hint of orange peel.
-From The Barrel holds its ground complementing an Old Fashioned, and has enough character to be enjoyed neat or on the rocks.”
+Nikka From The Barrel holds its ground complementing an Old Fashioned, and has enough character to be enjoyed neat or on the rocks.”

 Best Rice Whisky: Kikori

 Region: Japan | ABV: 41% | Tasting Notes: Floral, Vanilla, Citrus